ktalib/Klas/.github/instructions/instruments capture.instructions.md

 The table should display key information such as particularsRegistrationNumber, Grantor, Grantee, instrumentDate, and instrument_type.
 II.
 Auto-Generation of particularsRegistrationNumber

-This system is primarily invoked when a primary application identifier (e.g., an application's "Root Title Reg No") is not available for an instrument.
+This system is primarily invoked when a primary application identifier (e.g., an application's "Root Title Registration Particulars") is not available for an instrument.

 Triggering Mechanism:
 In the user interface where an instrument is being created or managed (likely in relation to a parent application):
-If the associated application is missing its "Root Title Reg No", display a button labeled "Generate Particulars Registration Number". particularsRegistrationNumber Generation Logic:
+If the associated application is missing its "Root Title Registration Particulars", display a button labeled "Generate Particulars Registration Number". particularsRegistrationNumber Generation Logic:
 Format: The particularsRegistrationNumber will be a string in the format S/P/V, where:
 S = serial_no